On the Informativeness of Specification Tests for Estimator Validity: Main Results

-It is clear from above definitions that locally unbiased tests do not have nontrivial local power if $g \in \bar{T}(P)$ because the local deviation is consistent with the null hypothesis.
-Thus, locally unbiased tests cannot distinguish between $P$ and $P_{1/\sqrt{n}, g}$ if $g \in \bar{T}(P)$.
-The power of locally unbiased tests depends only on $\Pi_{T^\bot}(g)$.
+It follows from the above definitions that locally unbiased tests do not have nontrivial local power in directions in $T(P)$.
+Since $\pi$ depends continuously on the score under $\| \cdot \|_{P,2}$, the same conclusion extends to directions in $\bar{T}(P)$.
+Consequently, locally unbiased tests can have nontrivial local power only through the component $\Pi_{T^\bot}(g)$.

-Local unbiasedness of a test implies that its test statics is asymptotically composed of elements of $\bar{T}(P)^\bot$.
-For instance, if the test statistic is asymptotically chi-squared distributed under $P$, then it satisfies
+For standard locally unbiased specification tests, this restriction is typically reflected in the fact that the test statistics are asymptotically constructed from elements of $\bar{T}(P)^\bot$.
+To see this, consider a specification test statistic that is asymptotically chi-square distributed under $P$ and admits the expansion

 where $f_1, \dots, f_K$ are orthonormal and $K$ determines the degrees of freedom.
-Moreover, by the Hellinger differentiability of the path, $P_{t,g}$ satisfies
+Since the path is differentiable in quadratic mean at $t=0$, $P_{t,g}$ satisfies